Biden: G-7 to ban Russian gold in response to Ukraine war | Headlines

 President Joe Biden said Sunday that the United States and other Group of Seven leading economies will ban imports of gold from Russia, the latest in a series of sanctions that the club of democracies hopes will further isolate Russia economically over its invasion of Ukraine.

-A formal announcement was expected Tuesday as the leaders meet for their annual summit.
+A formal announcement was expected Tuesday as the leaders hold their annual summit.

 Biden and his counterparts will huddle on the summit's opening day Sunday to discuss how to secure energy supplies and tackle inflation, aiming to keep the fallout from Russia's invasion of Ukraine from splintering the global coalition working to punish Moscow.

-Hours before the summit was set to open, Russia launched missile strikes against the Ukrainian capital Sunday, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said.
+Hours before the summit was formally open, Russia launched missile strikes against the Ukrainian capital Sunday, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said.
 They were the first such strikes by Russia in three weeks.

-Senior Biden administration officials said gold is Moscow's second-largest export after energy.
-Banning imports would make it more difficult for Russia to participate in global markets, they said.
+Senior Biden administration officials said gold is Moscow's second-largest export after energy, and that banning imports would make it more difficult for Russia to participate in global markets.
+The officials spoke on condition of anonymity to discuss details before the announcement.

-Biden's Twitter feed said Russia "rakes in tens of billions of dollars" from the sale of its gold.
+British Prime Minister Boris Johnson said the ban on Russian gold will "directly hit Russian oligarchs and strike at the heart of Putin's war machine,'' a reference to Russian President Vladimir Putin.

 Of Russian gold exports, 90% were consigned to G-7 countries.
 Of these Russian exports, over 90%, or nearly $17 billion, was exported to the UK.
 The United States imported less than $200 million in gold from Russia in 2019 and under $1 million in 2020 and 2021.

-The UK also was expected to announce Sunday that it will ban Russian gold imports, followed by a formal announcement Tuesday involving all G-7 countries, according to the Biden administration officials, who spoke on condition of anonymity to discuss details before the announcement.

-Biden arrived in Germany's picturesque Bavarian alps early Sunday morning to join his counterparts for the annual meeting of the world's leading democratic economies, where the reverberations from the brutal war in Ukraine will be front and center in the discussion.
-He and the allies aim to present a united front in support of Ukraine as the conflict enters its fourth month.
+Biden arrived in Germany's picturesque Bavarian alps early Sunday to join his counterparts for the annual meeting of the world's leading democratic economies.
+Reverberations from the brutal war in Ukraine will be front and center of their discussions.
+Biden and the allies aim to present a united front in support of Ukraine as the conflict enters its fourth month.

-Biden attended Mass performed by a U.S. Army priest, the White House said.
-The president was opening the visit by meeting with the summit's host, German Chancellor Olaf Scholz, before spending the afternoon in both formal and informal settings with the leaders of Britain, Canada, France, Germany, Italy, Japan, and the European Union.

-John Kirby, the spokesman for the White House National Security Council, said Saturday that the summit will address problems such as inflation and other "challenges in the global economy as a result of Mr. Putin's war — but also how to continue to hold Mr. Putin accountable" and subject to "constant consequences."
-"There will be some muscle movements," Kirby said from Air Force One as Biden flew to Germany.
+Unity was the message Biden took into a pre-summit sit-down with German Chancellor Olaf Scholz, who holds the G-7's rotating presidency and is hosting the gathering.

+"We've got to make sure we have us all staying together.
+You know, we're gonna continue working on economic challenges that we face but I think we get through all this," Biden said.

-A senior German official, speaking on condition of anonymity consistent with department rules, said the U.S. idea of price caps was being discussed intensely, in terms of how it would work exactly and how it would fit with the U.S., EU, British, and Canadian and Japanese sanctions regimes.
+A senior German official, speaking on condition of anonymity consistent with department rules, said the U.S. idea of price caps was being discussed intensely, in terms of how it would work and how it would fit with the U.S., EU, British, Canadian, and Japanese sanctions regimes.

 Officials were also set to discuss how to maintain commitments to addressing climate change while also solving critical energy supply needs as a result of the war.

-Biden is also set on Sunday to formally launch a global infrastructure partnership meant to counter China's influence in the developing world, which he had named "Build Back Better World" and introduced at last year's G-7 summit.
+Biden is also set Sunday to formally launch a global infrastructure partnership designed to counter China's influence in the developing world.
+He had named it "Build Back Better World" and introduced the program at last year's G-7 summit.

 Kirby said Biden and other leaders would announce the first projects to benefit from what the U.S. sees as an "alternative to infrastructure models that sell debt traps to low- and middle-income partner countries and advance U.S. economic competitiveness and our national security."
-After Germany wraps up on Tuesday, Biden will travel to Madrid to meet with the leaders of the 30 members of NATO to align strategy on the war in Ukraine.
+After the G-7 wraps up on Tuesday, Biden will travel to Madrid for a summit of the leaders of the 30 members of NATO to align strategy on the war in Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)